pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 to catch them would be to leverage an external bash parser to point them out during `pkgcheck` runs.

-Even with these differences, it should be noted that all package managers should be able to use the others generated cache output if they adhere to the specified format.
-This means it's possible to generate metadata more quickly using pkgcore and pkgcraft that is then used with portage.
+Even with these differences, all package managers should be able to use the generated cache created via any implementation if they adhere to the specified format.
+This means it's possible to generate metadata more quickly using pkgcore or pkgcraft that is then used with portage.

 # This is fast... but can it go faster?